Attention: Tired & Disillusioned Landlords

 - The time it takes to receive the first month’s rent (which has not been paid) under a claim is usually around 8 weeks in arrears, so you must continue paying the mortgage regardless.

-- Guaranteed rent insurance does include solicitor fees which may be required to regain possession of the property.
+- Rent guarantee insurance does includes solicitor fees which may be required to regain possession of the property.

-How Does Insurance Compare To A Service Financially?
+How Does Insurance Compare To Guaranteed Rent ?

-The best way to demonstrate this is by looking at an example, as on the surface it may appear at first that taking out insurance is more profitable for the landlord, so to help demonstrate the financial benefits let’s take a look at how the costs for using letting agency combined with rental insurance stacks up against a lease guarantee service in the following table:
+The best way to demonstrate this is by looking at an example, as on the surface it may appear at first, that taking out insurance is more profitable for the landlord, so to help explain the financial benefit lets have a look at how the costs stack up side by side in the following table:

 |Letting Agency||Rent Guarantee|